ACP LAB

 CV | LinkedIn

-Lingfan Cui is a first-year Ph.D. student in the lab.
-He received his bachelor's degree in psychology from NC State University and master's degree in education from Johns Hopkins University.
+Lingfan Cui is a third-year Ph.D. student in Human Factors and Applied Cognition at NC State University.
+He received his bachelor's degree in psychology from NC State and master's degree in education from Johns Hopkins University.
 He is interested in the way of new technology application in the real world.
-In the Applied Cognitive Psychology (ACP) Lab, he has conducted research on cognitive load and driver hazard detection.
+In the Applied Cognitive Psychology (ACP) Lab, he has conducted research on various aspects related to driving safety and driver-automation interaction.
+Specifically, his research examined cognitive load and driver hazard detection, the interplay between trust and attention in monitoring automation, and the method to measure remote operation performance.

 Alumni